 Once you do that, you just have to wait and watch for like 5–10 minutes.
 You’ll see a slideshow of Ubuntu features in this time.

-Once the process finishes, you’ll be asked to restart the system.
+Once the process finishes, you will be asked to restart the system.

 When you restart the system, you might encounter a shutdown screen that asks you to remove the installation media and press enter.